 Can I Refuse To Sell My Property in an Eminent Domain Case?

-Let’s start with the basics.
 “Eminent domain is the taking of private land for public use by the state or federal government,” says Texas eminent domain attorney Charles B. McFarland.
-Government entities exercising the power of eminent domain are called “condemnors,” which is why eminent domain attorneys are sometimes called condemnation attorneys.
+Government entities exercising the power of eminent domain are called “condemnors.”
+This is why eminent domain attorneys are sometimes called condemnation attorneys.

 Of course, the government cannot simply take your property — they must pay you for it.
 It’s the last of the rights mentioned in the Fifth Amendment to the U.S. Constitution: “Nor shall private property be taken for public use, without just compensation.”